michaelyohannes123/GEO3PROJECT/README.md

 library(shiny)
 runGitHub(repo = "GEO3PROJECT", username = "michaelyohannes123", subdir = "project", ref="main")
 ```
 Note that after running these commands, when the R Shiny application is loaded, the basemap of the heatmap visualization will not appear.
-To have it appear, download this project and modify line 67 of the app.R file (located in the main folder), by replacing "Sys.getenv("MAPBOX_KEY")" with your personal Mapbox API key.
+To have it appear, download this project and modify line 67 of the app.R file (located in the project folder), by replacing "Sys.getenv("MAPBOX_KEY")" with your personal Mapbox API key.

 ## Background